 - profile (with the number attribute)

-- privacy (with url attribute to provide a different privacy url)
+- privacy (with optional url attribute to provide a different privacy url)

 The submission button is added automatically.